keboola/connection-docs/storage/tables/index.md

 When a primary key is defined on a column, the value of that column is guaranteed to be **unique** in that table.
 As data are loaded into the table, only one of the rows with duplicate values is preserved.
 All the other duplicates are ignored.
-Let's say you have a table with three columns: `name` and `money`.
+Let's say you have a table with two columns: `name` and `money`.
 The primary key is defined on the column `name`.

 |name|money|